mbta/dotcom/README.md

   2. Run `mix localize` to update the `gettext` translation files.
      * If this isn't run - we have a CI check to fail the build if the translation files are out of date, so there will be no way to merge in changes without updated translations.
   3. Put up the changes in your branch to a PR.
+You will notice a `Not ready for translation` label automatically gets applied to your PR. **When your PR is reviewed and approved (but before it is merged), remove the label.**
   3. After some time, a Smartling machine translation PR will be opened, merging the translated content into your PR.
-  4. Review the PR, approve, and merge.
+  4. Review the Smartling PR, approve, and merge it into your PR.
 The translated content will now be available in your PR.
-  5. Get your PR reviewed and merged into main.
+  5. Get your updated feature PR merged into main.

 ### How to review Smartling PRs
+What's good to check for in review:
+* Making sure nothing is glaringly wrong or off
+  * Do the files have translations (as opposed to empty strings etc.)?
+  * Glance over the file and make sure its structure looks reasonable
+* Ensuring nothing is broken feature-wise/UX-wise

+What you _don't_ need to worry about:
+* Reviewing the translations themselves for correctness

 ## Algolia